teamthinqers/thinkersweb-backend/replit.md

   * Ensured logo and brand names retain actual colors without gradient effects in headers and menus
   * Set sidebar to open by default for better accessibility while allowing users to close if needed
   * Added automatic "New Chat" option in left menu when chat is active for seamless conversation management
-  * Enhanced New Chat button legibility with improved purple gradient background and better contrast
+  * Enhanced New Chat button legibility with improved amber/orange gradient background and better contrast while maintaining brand consistency
 - January 24, 2025.
 COMPLETED transformation to chat-first experience:
   * Made ChatPage the new primary homepage (/) - fully accessible without authentication
   * Renamed original LandingPage to AboutPage accessible at /about route